-With the new restrictions on how many clients you can have in your spa or massage practice at any one time due to COVID-19 restrictions; time management is more critical than ever before.
-Not only do you need to limit the number of people in your shop, you have to allow for time to disinfect tools, treatment and reception areas, counter tops and back bars in between appointments.
-You’ll also may be taking temperatures of clients on intake.
+With the new restrictions on how many clients you can have in your spa or massage practice at any one time due to COVID-19 restrictions, time management is more critical than ever before.
+Not only do you need to limit the number of people in your shop, but you also have to allow for time to disinfect tools, treatment and reception areas, countertops, and back bars in between appointments.
+You’ll also be taking temperatures of clients on intake.

-Looking for more: No matter what the service or treatment is; some clients always want something extra.
+Looking for more: No matter what the service or treatment is, some clients always want something extra.
 They may routinely ask for just 10 more minutes of a massage.
-Explain that you can’t accommodate their request because it is imperative that you stay on schedule in order to avoid having too many people in your spa or massage practice at one time.
-If you run late, another client may arrive for their appointment and you don’t want them to have to wait outside.
+Explain that you can’t accommodate their request because you must stay on schedule to avoid having too many people in your spa or massage practice at one time.
+If you run late, another client may arrive for their appointment, and you don’t want them to have to wait outside.

 Controlling: Clients that think they know more and want to tell you how to do things.
-They even may undermine the success of the treatment by demanding you do something that won’t get desired results.
-Explain exactly what you are going to do and why when they book the appointment and on intake so you don’t waste time doing things over.
+They may even undermine the treatment's success by demanding you do something that won’t get the desired results.
+Explain exactly what you will do and why when they book the appointment and on the intake, so you don’t waste time doing things over.

-Chatty: Especially now as people are limiting their social interactions, many clients may look forward to time with you to talk about their lives or “just talk.”
-As much as you’d like to engage in a conversation, you need to stick to your schedule, so you have to remain in control.
+Chatty: Especially now, as people are limiting their social interactions, many clients may look forward to time with you to talk about their lives or “just talk.”
+As much as you’d like to engage in a conversation, it would be best if you stuck to your schedule, so you have to remain in control.
 A few things you can do to avoid a “conversation sinkhole” start by listening and asking direct questions that require concise answers.
-If your clients don’t get the cue that you are trying to move the session along, then apologize sincerely and point out that you’d love to talk more but you need to be mindful of the time because you can’t have a crowd of clients waiting inside for their appointments for everyone’s safety.
+If your clients don’t get the cue that you are trying to move the session along, apologize sincerely and point out that you’d love to talk more.
+Still, it would be best if you were mindful of the time because you can’t have a crowd of clients waiting inside for their appointments for everyone’s safety.

 Dealing with late arrivals and no shows

-Now more than ever, everyone needs to cooperate for the sake of everyone’s health and well being and of course so you can continue to run your business profitably.
-Being clear about what you are doing to provide the best care and what you expect on the part of clients is not only reasonable, it’s good business.
+Now more than ever, everyone needs to cooperate for the sake of everyone’s health and well-being and, of course, so you can continue to run your business profitably.
+Being clear about what you are doing to provide the best care and what you expect from clients is not only reasonable, it’s good business.